 The Transport Quality Metrics and Improvement Project

 The Quality Metrics Summit was held during the American Academy of Pediatrics (AAP) Section on Transport Medicine program in October 2012.
-Built on the foundation of the Ohio work and using Delphi technique, 12 “must have” metrics were identified by transport leaders and frontline-providers from all over the U.S. Since then dozens of programs have been tracking their performances using this national metric set.
+Built on the foundation of the Ohio work and using Delphi technique, 12 “must have” metrics were identified by transport leaders and frontline providers from all over the U.S. Since then dozens of programs have been tracking their performances using this set of national metrics.

 In July 2013, the Air Medical Physician Association (AMPA) used the same methodology that had been successfully used at the AAP Metric Summit to gain consensus on a national metric set applicable to adult transport best practices.
 The AMPA Quality Metrics Summit in Denver, Colorado convened 68 leaders in adult and pediatric transport medicine from across the U.S. and parts of Canada.
 AMPA is proud to have their own national consensus set of 22 metrics and definitions.
 Some of these were borrowed from the AAP Summit metric set while others are specific to adult care.

 Although these metric sets are helpful for reviewing individual program’s performance trends, the Metric Project itself offered no mechanism for sharing these results and gauging the quality of their performances through comparison to others.

 However, all this has now changed.